DioxusLabs/dioxus/docs/guide/src/components/index.md

 - View article
 - Visit user

 If we included all this functionality in one `rsx!` call it would be huge!
-Instead, let's break the post down into some core pieces:
+Instead, let's break the post down into Components:

 ![Post as Component](../images/reddit_post_components.png)